82g protein

 This will reduce the protein-per-energy ratio and quickly add on hundreds of extra calories.

-Making our two pancake recipes not just a highly tasty high-protein dream, but a powerful example of how small changes can drastically alter the nutritional intake for two people or families that are basically eating the same meal, just prepped and cooked in slightly different ways.
+Making our two pancake recipes not just a highly tasty high-protein dream, but a powerful example of how small changes can drastically alter the nutritional intake for one or two people or families that are basically eating the same meal, just prepped and cooked in slightly different ways.

 So pay attention because these small changes will have a tremendous impact over time on your body composition.